 Kowloon East (KE) is an area comprising the former Kai Tak Airport, Kwun Tong and Kowloon Bay Business Areas.
-This area witnessed the rapid growth of an important industrial base in the heyday of Hong Kong's manufacturing industries, creating hundred of thousands of jobs and propelling Hong Kong's prosperity.
+This area witnessed the rapid growth of an important industrial base in the heyday of Hong Kong's manufacturing industries, creating some hundred thousands of jobs and propelling Hong Kong's prosperity.
 Following relocation of the Airport to Chek Lap Kok and our manufacturing base to the Mainland, this area has lost some of its past vibrancy, leaving a huge stock of industrial buildings not being fully utilized.
 On the other hand, with the booming in Hong Kong's financial and service sectors as well as large numbers of regional headquarters and regional offices of multi-national companies setting their foot in Hong Kong, the demand for quality office space can no longer be met by our traditional Central Business District (CBD).
 Thanks to good market sense and first-mover initiatives of some private developers, high grade office building and retail centres are emerging in KE.
-Over 2 million m2 commercial/office space have been completed.
+Over 2.3 million m2 commercial/office space have been completed.